 This intense focus has moved wastewater treatment from a goal to a standard operating requirement adopted by the Coca-Cola system.
 We continue to strive for full compliance with our stringent internal guidelines, as new facilities are constructed or join our system through acquisitions, as well as in existing facilities.

-Out of 863 Coca-Cola system facilities, there are four facilities in areas of civil strife where we are currently unable to construct a wastewater treatment plant, four wastewater treatment plants are under design and construction, and two are in the planning phase.
+Out of 804 Coca-Cola system facilities, there are four facilities in areas of civil strife where we are currently unable to construct a wastewater treatment plant, three wastewater treatment plants are under design and construction, and two are in the planning phase.
 We are working with noncompliant plants to ensure they are able to align as local conditions allow and supporting their adoption of standards and upgrades their systems require.
-Having only ten noncompliant plants is a considerable win for our system and for the environment with 145.8 billion liters of water being fully treated and returned directly from our bottling plants, all over the world.
+Having only nine noncompliant plants is a considerable win for our system and for the environment with 173 billion liters of water being fully treated and returned directly from our bottling plants, all over the world.
 In many places, our wastewater treatment was one of the first and sometimes still one of few in a given country.

 Additionally, we are maturing our governance and technical support programs for wastewater toward a performance-based model that focuses on further optimizing efficiency and improving the quality of water we discharge to the environment.